Finding Cheap Bridging Loans UK

 By and large, the interest rates offered to companies are similar to any other type of borrower.

-Lenders consider a commercial bridging loan application as the same type of financing as a company buy-to-let, and they might ask for personal guarantees from the company owners and Directors as an added layer of security.
+Lenders consider a commercial bridging loan application as the same type of financing as a company buy-to-let.
+They might ask for personal guarantees from the company owners and Directors as an added layer of security.

 Special Purpose Vehicles (SPVs) are a type of limited company incorporated solely to manage the ownership and trading associated with investment properties.